peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

 Less than 0 if this object's value is less than the other value, or greater than 0 if this object's value is greater than the other value or if  <i>other</i>
- is null, or 0 if both values are equal.
+ is null, or 0 if both values are equal.This implementation returns a positive number if "other" is null, to conform to the .NET definition of CompareTo.
+This is the case even in the Java version of this library, for consistency's sake, even though implementations of  `Comparable.compareTo()`  in Java ought to throw an exception if they receive a null argument rather than treating null as less or greater than any object.

 <a id="CompareToBinary_PeterO_Numbers_EFloat"></a>
 ### CompareToBinary